 Japanese stainless steel construction and convenient design with a rounded edge on Utopia Care Professional Razor ensure that you get a safe and comfortable shave.

-In addition, the product doesn’t rust and lasts for much longer.
+In addition, unlike most straight razors, the product doesn’t rust and lasts for much longer.
 The handle provides a smooth grip that gives you a close shave and more control when shaving.